LiYanan2004/AdaptiveGrid/README.md

 ![](Images/hello-world.png)

-You can specify both horizontal and vertical spacing just like how you use the SwiftUI native `Grid` view.
+You can specify both horizontal and vertical spacing just like how you use the SwiftUI’s native `Grid` view.

 ```swift
 AdaptiveGrid(horizontalSpacing: 10, verticalSpacing: 10) {